kelscahill/gdhs/wp-content/plugins/ajax-load-more/README.txt

 == Changelog ==

+= 7.4.2 - June 10, 2025 =
+* FIX: Fixed issue with registering the load_text_domain() function.
+* UPDATE: Updated functions to get the querystring with the SEO and Single Posts Add-on.
+[DONE]
+* UPDATE: Various updates UI/UX updates to the core plugin.

+= 7.4.1 - June 6, 2025 =
+* UPDATE: Updated license handling functionality to reduce failed attempted to activate licenses.
+* UPDATE: Various code cleanup and UI updates throughout the plugin.
+* UPDATE: Secuirty fixes.

+= 7.4.0.1 - May 27, 2025 =
+* HOTFIX: Quick hotfix for potential fatal error.

+= 7.4.0 - May 27, 2025 =
+* NEW: Added required updates for table layouts and paging add-on.
+* NEW: Added required updates for background processing feature of the Filters add-on.
+* UPDATE: Added support for iframe block editor and rendering Ajax Load More Block.
+* FIX: Fixed issue with default values on archive templates adding a duplicate query param.
+* FIX: Fixed issue with `load_plugin_textdomain` warning.
+* FIX: Fixed potential issue with core and filters ALM blocks throwing admin error.
+* Fix: Fixed PHP warning due to registering the text domain.
+* UPDATE: Various code cleanup and UI updates throughout the plugin.

+= 7.3.1.3 - May 15, 2025 =
+* UPDATE: Various security fixes.

+= 7.3.1.2 - May 11, 2025 =
+* HOTFIX: Revert change to fix `load_plugin_textdomain` warning.
+This update caused a fatal error.
+Sorry about that.
+Will fix the warning in the next release.

+= 7.3.1.1 - May 10, 2025 =
+* UPDATE: Various security fixes.
+* UPDATE: Updated Axios NPM package.
+* FIX: Fixed issue with `load_plugin_textdomain` warning.

 = 7.3.1 - February 12, 2025 =
 * UPDATE: Updated new Date Query feature to parse compare value.
 This was previously not functioning as expected. e.g. `[ajax_load_more date_query="2024-01-01;2020-01-01" date_query_compare=">=;<=" date_query_relation="OR"]
 * NEW: Added date_query_column parameter to allow for querying the post_date or post_modified column. e.g. `[ajax_load_more date_query="2020-01-01" date_query_column="post_modified"]